Trapped state at a dislocation in a weak magnetomechanical topological insulator: Experimental results

 The resonator arrays studied in this paper are characterized by mechanical second-order equations of motion.
-Using a slowly varying envelope approximation (full derivation is detailed in the Supplement) we rewrite these equations to obtain the momentum space Bloch Hamiltonian.
+Using a slowly varying envelope approximation \cite{Supplement} we rewrite these equations to obtain the momentum space Bloch Hamiltonian.
 For a 1D SSH chain (Fig. \ref{fig:Concept}a) composed of magneto-mechanical resonators, having intra-cell coupling $\gamma_1$ and inter-cell coupling $\gamma_2$ this Hamiltonian reads as follows:

-Here $c$ is a viscous damping coefficient, $I$ is the mechanical moment of inertia, $\omega_r$ is the effective resonance frequency (including both the mechanical resonance frequency and magnetostatic spring effect \cite{grinberg2019magnetostatic}), and $\omega$ is the angular frequency of a harmonic oscillating solution.
-Note that the Hamiltonian in Eq. \ref{eq:Hamiltonian} differs from an SSH model Hamiltonian only by a term proportional to the identity matrix, therefore, the eigenstates of the two are identical, and thus, so are all of the topological properties.
+Here $k_x$ is the momentum, $c$ is a viscous damping coefficient, $I$ is the mechanical moment of inertia, $\omega_r$ is the effective resonance frequency (including both the mechanical resonance frequency and magnetostatic spring effect \cite{grinberg2019magnetostatic}), and $\omega$ is the angular frequency of an harmonically oscillating solution.
+Note that the Hamiltonian in Eq. \ref{eq:Hamiltonian} differs from an SSH model Hamiltonian \cite{su1980soliton} only by a term proportional to the identity matrix, therefore, the eigenstates of the two are identical, and thus, so are all of the topological properties.